 In the non-roaming case the V-PCF is not involved and the role of the H-PCF is performed by the PCF.
 In the roaming case, the H-PCF provides UE access selection and PDU Session selection policy decision, and provides the policy to the AMF via V-PCF.

 1a and 1b.
-If (H-)PCF subscribed to notification of subscriber´s policy data change and a change is detected, the UDR notifies that the subscriber´s policy data of a UE has been changed.
+If (H-)PCF subscribed to notification of subscriber´s policy data change or 5G VN group data change and a change is detected, the UDR notifies that the subscriber´s policy data of a UE or 5G VN group data has been changed.